Uniforms

 U4 – U7

-Please note: for communities that have jersey deposits it is harder for them to replace a jersey.Please care for and return your jersey.
+Please note: communities with jersey deposits find it more difficult to replace a jersey.
+Please care for and return your jersey.

-Some Communities do not provide Goal Keeper gloves as part of their equipment.
-Keeper gloves like shin pads, socks, soccer shoes and shorts are customized for each players needs and should be purchased by the parents for their children.
+Some communities do not provide goalkeeper gloves as part of their equipment.
+Keeper gloves, like shin pads, socks, soccer shoes, and shorts, are customized for each player’s needs and should be purchased by the parents for their children.

 Please remember to wash your child’s jersey and other equipment regularly.
-Jersey’s left in soccer bags do smell.
-For hygiene reasons please remember to wash and air dry shin pads.
+Jerseys left in soccer bags do smell.
+For hygiene reasons, please remember to wash and air dry shin pads.

 Shin Pads